Mixtec culture: Religion

-This image from the Codex Vindobonensis, Dzahui showers Nueve Viento-Coo Dzahui with rain.
+This image from the Codex Vindobonensis, Dzahui showers Nine Wind-Coo Dzahui with rain.
 Dzahui was the main deity of the Mixtecs in pre-Hispanic times.
-Nueve Viento is the calendrical name of the Feathered Serpent among the Mixtecs.
+Nine Wind is the calendrical name of the Feathered Serpent among the Mixtecs.
 The cult to the stones of Dzahui, or Savi, as it is pronounced today, continues in some areas of La Mixteca.

 Religion was an important sphere in the life of the Mixtecs in pre-Hispanic times.
 One of the attributes of the yaha yahui was the sahumador, whose representations appear frequently in the codex.
 In the image, a Mixtec ceramic sahumador.
 It comes from the Highland Mixteca, Postclassic period, MNA collection.

 The Mixtecs of pre-Hispanic times had an animist religion.
-According to the information that has been obtained from the pictographic documents produced by this people, from colonial historical sources and from the analysis of archaeological evidence, it can be said that it shares with other Mesoamerican religions some very characteristic features, among them, the belief in a primordial dual principle that gave origin to the world as it is known.
-Another common feature between the Mixtec religion and the rest of the Mesoamerican religions is the belief that the world has been created and destroyed on several occasions.
-According to the Codex Vindobonensis, Uno Venado-Serpiente Jaguar and Uno Venado-Serpiente Puma created the first beings of the world, the ñuhu (IPA: [ɲuʔu]), who helped to order it.
+According to the information that has been obtained from the pictographic documents produced by this people, from colonial historical sources and from the analysis of archaeological evidence, it can be said that it shares with other Mesoamerican religions some very characteristic features, among them, the belief in a primordial dual principle that gave origin to the world as it is known, and the belief that the world has been created and destroyed on several occasions.
+According to the Codex Vindobonensis, One Deer-Serpent Jaguar and One Deer-Serpent Puma created the first beings of the world, the ñuhu (IPA: [ɲuʔu]), who helped to order it.
 All the beings of the first creation were petrified when the Sun — revered in the Mixtec with the names of Yya Ndicahndíí and Taandoco — rose above the firmament, although some of them took refuge in the caves and did not perish.
 The ñuhu embodied the very elements of nature: fire, wind, water, earth, vegetation, fauna.
 As it was believed that some of them took refuge in the caves to avoid being petrified, one of the distinctive elements of the Mixtec religion was the worship of the mountains and in the caves.
-Some of them were — and are — destination of pious pilgrimages of the Mixtecs, among the most conspicuous of these subway galleries are the caves of Chalcatongo in Highland Mixteca, where the sanctuary of Nueve Hierba, the goddess of death of the Mixtecs, was located.
+Some of them were — and are — destination of pious pilgrimages of the Mixtecs, among the most conspicuous of these subway galleries are the caves of Chalcatongo in Highland Mixteca, where the sanctuary of Nine Grass, the goddess of death of the Mixtecs, was located.

-The tutelary god of the Mixtecs was Dzahui — literally Rain —, divinity of rain and celestial water.
+The tutelary god of the Mixtecs was Dzahui (literally Rain), divinity of rain and celestial water.
 The cult of rain was so important for the Mixtecs that their native name qualifies them as the people of rain, that is, the people chosen by Dzahui.
 He shares many attributes with the Tlaloc of central Mesoamerica, venerated by the Teotihuacan, Toltec, and Mexica and who appears on numerous effigy vessels found especially in Highland Mixteca.
 The cult of Dzahui in the Mixtec is very ancient, its appearance dates back to the end of the Late Preclassic, that is, between the 5th century BC and 2nd century AD.